 Leap: You may throw a packet and move to the location of that packet saying no effect to all effects while you move, indicated by hands crossed over your chest.
 When you get to the location, uncross your hands and you are affected normally again.
 You must walk to the packet location, and any traps you set off or run into still count.
+You may skip over one hex when moving in a campaign encounter.
 Use x1 per encounter.